Laurent-EECS/ssh/README.md

 6. [Ressources](#6-ressources)

 ## 1. Introduction
-The Secure Shell protocol, commonly called SSH, is a secured communication protocol used to access a remote computer like a server
+The Secure Shell protocol, commonly called SSH, is a secure communication protocol used to access and execute commands on a remote computer such as a server.

+SSH offers a number of features : encryption of exchanged data, authenticated access, tunneling, port forwarding, secure file transfer and more.

+SSH replaces less secure protocols such as Telnet.

 ## 2. Manipulation List